Recurrent Corneal Erosion Treatments

 5. Debridement and Epithelial Membrane Removal:

-In cases where the corneal epithelium does not adhere properly, gentle debridement or removal of the loose membrane may be necessary.
+In cases where the corneal epithelium does not adhere properly—such as when there is loose epithelium or a loose epithelial layer—gentle debridement or removal of the loose membrane may be necessary.
 This procedure allows for the regrowth of a new, healthy layer of epithelial cells, reducing the risk of future erosions.
 Following debridement, protective measures such as bandage contact lenses or therapeutic contact lenses are often employed to aid in the healing process.

 6. Surgical Interventions: